 Date ranges in user lifetime explorations

-When you select a date range, the analysis displays users who were active during the selected range, and provides information about these users' entire lifetime, including data from before the start of the specified range.
+When you select a date range, the exploration displays users who were active during the selected range, and provides information about these users' entire lifetime, including data from before the start of the specified range.

-You can't change the end date in a user lifetime analysis.
+You can't change the end date in a user lifetime exploration.
 It is fixed to "yesterday."

 User lifetime explorations and reporting identity

-The User-ID feature gives App + Web properties 2 ways to identify and report on your users across platforms and devices.
+The User-ID feature gives Google Analytics 4 properties two ways to identify and report on your users across platforms and devices.
 The reporting identity method used by your property affects user lifetime data as follows:

 By User-ID, then device

-This method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and analysis.
+This method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and explorations.
 If no user ID is collected, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.

 By device only

 This method uses only the device ID (either the Analytics cookie for websites or the App-Instance ID for apps), to identify a user, and ignores any user IDs if they were collected.
 With this method, user lifetime data is aggregated at the device level.